 - Mourning cloak (Nymphalis antiopa)

 - Comma (Polygonia comma)

-How Can I Help?
-You can help butterflies survive their winters, no matter how they do it, with a few simple actions:
+You can help a butterfly survive winter, no matter how they do it, with a few simple actions.

 - If you find what looks like a dead chrysalis in your garage or garden shed in the winter, leave it there.
 The butterfly inside may well emerge when spring comes.

 - Offer nectar plants in your garden in early spring and late fall to help the first and last butterflies of the season.

 Learn more with the year-round guide to butterflies.